martinspinler/pisoar/README.md

    - or you can check folder "items" for individual views

 # How to compile
-On Windows you will need a qtcreator with a build packages On Linux you will need qt libraries and qtmake
+On Windows you will need the qtcreator with a build packages On Linux you will need qt libraries and qmake